Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Evidence for Decision

-We first raised this problem in our previous study \cite{nam2020relative} and approached it from the perspective of the neuron's influence.
-This approach indicates that highly activated neuron plays an important role in the network decision in both positive and negative ways, leading to the necessity of having lion's share among the relevance.
+We first identified this problem in our previous study \cite{nam2020relative} and approached it from the perspective of the neuron's influence.
+This approach indicates that highly activated neurons play important roles in the network decision in both positive and negative ways, necessitating a dominant share in the relevance allocation.
 Further refined here, we intend to propagate the input relevance separately, to maintain the positive and negative directions \cite{nam2021interpreting}.
 The third row in the figure illustrates our view with respect to the evidence for the dog.
 The first and second images visualize the positive and negative attributions from each section of the initial attribution, respectively.
 Although the cat-related features barely contribute to the those of the target dog, they negatively influence the primary object through negative weights.
 We consider the gaps where positive attributions outweigh the negatives in the case of equally limited assignments as the evidence for the network decision.
 Users should be able to observe the variations in the final assigned attributions by increasing or decreasing this evidence as desired.
-In addition, we mainly present the following three factors as important points of interpretation: i) strong objectness, which refers to the capability of separating the main objects and the irrelevant background, ii) class-specific attributions, which provide localization of the target class, and iii) detailed description of salient input features for intuitive understanding.